 We were away walking by 7.45am.
 It was the first time outside of Scotland that I’ve had to wear my midge head net.
 We walked around the hill and dropped to cross the River Swale near Keld.

-The Pennine Way doesn’t go into Keld, and it’s quite a climb to the village.
-We stopped near the waterfall on a bench so Zoe could have her breakfast.
+The Pennine Way passes Keld which you can divert to, but it’s a bit of a climb into the village.
+We stopped near a waterfall on a bench so Zoe could have her breakfast.
 Then we climbed and followed a track out on to the Pennines to Tan Hill.

 We reached the famous Tan Hill Inn at 10.45am during a short shower, so we were glad to go indoors and sit down.
 It was close enough to lunchtime to stay, as they were serving food from 12 noon.
 Tan Hill Inn is a popular and busy pub, but the service wasn’t great.
 The food was fine though, and the fire was alight!

 The path from Tan Hill to the A66 crossing was pretty boggy and sometimes hard to follow.
 Then on a not much better path it was a fair climb over Cotherstone Moor, with good views.

 We stopped a little earlier than planned because we passed a perfect camping spot next to the river flowing into Blackton Reservoir.